jppf-grid/JPPF/jmxremote-nio/README.md

 # JPPF JMX remote connector.

-List of available environment properties:
+This is a full-fledged, fast and scalable implementation of a JMX remote connector, with Java NIO-based networking on both client and server sides.

+JMX service URLs are in the form `service:jmx:jppf://<host>:<port>`

+## Environment properties

-## Misc:
+#### Misc:

 * `jppf.jmxremote.request.timeout`: Maximum time in milliseconds to wait for a JMX request to succeed, default to 15,000 ms

-## TLS properties:
+#### TLS properties:

 * `jppf.jmx.remote.tls.enabled`:
   whether to use secure connections via TLS protocol, defaults to false